Testability of Reverse Causality Without Exogenous Variation: Empirical Illustration

 Hump-shaped income profiles over the life-cycle are well-documented in labor economics \parencite{heckman06earnings}.
 It is interesting to test the algorithm for a cause-effect pair where the causal direction is \textit{a priori} clear.
 Since work experience mechanically increases over the life-cycle, it can be credibly assumed not to be caused by income changes.
 Therefore, we analyze the directionality between income (Inc) and age where age can be interpreted as proxy for work experience (Exp).
 We posit the correct causal model to be where experience Exp causes income Inc. Vice versa, the anticausal model in which income causes work experience is given as where in each model $ W $ contains all remaining covariates as control (expenditure, highest educational attainment of the main earner, highest professional training of the main earner).

 We aim to alleviate the problem that we are likely to omit many crucial confounding variables by splitting the data in $ n_q $ quantiles of the expenditure distribution.
 At least part of the omitted confounding factors can be assumed to be fixed within given quantiles as they collect individuals with roughly similar life-styles.
-This argument applies more strongly the larger the number of quantiles the expenditure distribution is split in.
+This argument applies even more strongly as the expenditure distribution is split into a larger number of quantiles.
 On the other hand, the larger $ n_q $ the smaller the number of observations within each quantile and the lower the power of the test to identify the correct causal direction.
 Therefore, we show results for a set of $ n_q = \{4, \dots, 20\} $ quantiles.\footnote{The KCI test, which forms an important part of the algorithm, requires the inversion of $ n \times n $ matrices where $ n $ is the number of observations.
-Constraints on local computing power preclude running the test on the whole sample with roughly 60,000 observations or with $ n_q = \{1, 2, 3\} $.} For each number of quantiles $ n_q $, we run the classifier in each of these $ n_q $ quantiles and plot the share of quantiles in which the algorithm prefers either model (note that the $ x $-axis in Figure \ref{fig_evs_inc_age_q_exp} refers to the \textit{number} of quantiles the income distribution is split in, not the quantiles as such).
+Constraints on local computing power preclude running the test on the whole sample with roughly 60,000 observations or with $ n_q = \{1, 2, 3\} $.} For each number of quantiles $ n_q $, we run the causal discovery algorithm in each of these $ n_q $ quantiles and plot the share of quantiles in which the algorithm prefers either model (note that the $ x $-axis in Figure \ref{fig_evs_inc_age_q_exp} refers to the \textit{number} of quantiles the income distribution is split in, not the quantiles as such).
 For example, the bar above $ n_q = 5 $ in Figure \ref{fig_evs_inc_age_q_exp} denotes that in 4 of the 5 quantiles, i.e. 80\%, the algorithm concludes that experience causes income.
 Regardless of $ n_q $, the test always favours the model where work experience causes income in at least 50\% of quantiles.
 The algorithm favours the causal model in more than 75\% of the quantiles for most $ n_q $.

 In sum, this application documents that our algorithm gives economically meaningful results in empirical applications.